James A. Jensen: New dinosaurs

 Following is a list of new species that Jensen described.
 While the descriptions are sound, his publications reflected his lack of formal training, resulting in errors made in the assignment of sauropod material from Dry Mesa.
 Caveat all descriptions of Ultrasauros-Ultrasaurus-Supersaurus.

 He did not describe all of the new species that were identified as they were collected.
 Additional new species will be described for Dry Mesa as they are worked out and studied at BYU.

 Publications

-Although he didn't complete a formal education, Jensen starting publishing in the "Alaska Sportsman" in 1955, while working as a longshoreman in Seward, Alaska.
+Although he did not complete a formal education, Jensen starting publishing in the Alaska Sportsman in 1955, while working as a longshoreman in Seward, Alaska.

 Legacy

 Free-standing mounts

 The technique for mounting free-standing dinosaurs was developed by Jensen in 1957, while participating in the mount of Kronosaurus queenslandicus.